natelandau/neatfile/README.md

     neatfile sort --project=work --term=legal contract.pdf
     ```

-    This tells neatfile to include directories that match "legal" when sorting the file.
+    This tells neatfile to include directories that match "legal" when sorting the file even though it doesn't contain the term "legal" in the filename.

 1. **Creating `.neatfile` Files**: Add a .neatfile text file to any directory containing additional terms that should match to that location: